 An alumna of San Francisco Opera’s prestigious Merola Opera Program, Ms. Bowden performed the roles of Mrs. Gobineau (The Medium), and Nella (Gianni Schicchi) and excerpts from the role of Amina (La sonnambula).
 She has also participated in the voice program of the Chautauqua Music Festival.

 Ms. Bowden has been a District Winner of the 2016 and 2014 Metropolitan Opera National Council Auditions in Florida and Winner of the 2013 Jenny Lind Competition for Sopranos.
-She earned her Performer’s Certificate and Bachelor of Music in Vocal Performance from the University of Connecticut, and is a current Masters candidate at Florida State University.
+She earned her Performer’s Certificate and Bachelor of Music in Vocal Performance from the University of Connecticut.